-- 🏅 Donation Profile Medals / Bundles: These were just medals that were meant to be displayed on the user profiles, you could buy a “rainbow donator” medal for $50 (!!!!) and get two Custom Items, five monthly collections, and a month of gold account.
+- 🏅 Donation Profile Medals: These were just medals that were part of the user profiles, and you could buy a “rainbow donator” medal for $50 (!!!!) and get two Custom Items, five monthly collections, and a month of gold account.
 I knew how to make a bundle!

 One of the main pulls for players, especially converts from Neopets, was being able to build custom profiles for your pets.
-Anything you could do with CSS and HTML was possible on the profiles.
-While Neopets blocked a lot of CSS on pet profiles5, we encouraged it.
 One of the features we created early on was adding items to your pet profiles in their “treasure”, as another way to show off the personality of your pet.
 And having custom items that were made for that pet or player made the treasure even more compelling.
 These items ranged from special books, beautiful minions (friends for your pet) and weapons that weren’t more powerful than the ones available for free.

 Subeta pet Toby with treasure items like the Torn Out Doodle Page & Box of Crayons

-Coming from a family that had trouble with money, I could predict from the type of players we attracted it would be dangerous to allow anyone to spend too much each month.
-Our players were on fixed incomes, or were teens, and would spend more to feel richer online than they could in real life.
-This became crystal clear as micro-transactions popped up in games like Farmville, which existed entirely to get as much money from the player as possible before they quit.
-Farmville brought micro-transactions into the mainstream, and had a reputation for going after “whales” who would spend hundreds or thousands of dollars on micro-transactions a month.
+Coming from a family that had trouble with money, I could predict that based on the type of players we attracted it would be dangerous to allow anyone to spend too much each month.
+I knew that some of our players were on fixed incomes and would spend more to feel richer online than they could in real life.
+This became more and more clear as micro-transactions popped up in other places like Farmville, which existed entirely to get as much money from the player as possible before they quit.
+Farmville brought micro-transactions into the mainstream, and got a reputation for going after “whales” who would spend hundreds or thousands of dollars on micro-transactions a month.
 Demographically these were typically women in their 30s and 40s who were turning to online games in much the same (although discussed in a completely different) way as men were turning to games like World of Warcraft.
-Amassing virtual wealth that would last forever and something you built continuously on was the promise of long running MMORPGs and games from Zynga.
+Amassing virtual wealth that would last forever and something you built continuously on was the promise of long running MMORPGs and games like farmville.